Marvel-lous/shopsmart/README.md

 ## Data Source
-- This dataset was gotten from https://kaggle.com
+- This dataset was gotten from https://kaggle.com.

 ## Data Cleaning Process
-- I created a duplicate which I then started editing
+- I created a duplicate which I then started editing.
-- Changed the header to proper case
+- Changed the header to proper case.
-- Adjusted the gender column i.e. M - Male, F - Female and I applied proper case
+- Adjusted the gender column i.e. M - Male, F - Female and I applied proper case.
 - Adjusted the currency column where USD was changed to "$".
-- The "Is Active" column was changed to No or Yes
+- The "Is Active" column was changed to No or Yes.
-- I checked for blanks, rows with two or more blank cells were completely removed from my dataset (Listwise deletion)
+- I checked for blanks, rows with two or more blank cells were completely removed from my dataset (Listwise deletion).
-- Blanks in the "Age column" were filled at random
+- Blanks in the "Age column" were filled at random.
-- Blanks in the "Years Of Experience column" were filled at random
+- Blanks in the "Years Of Experience column" were filled at random.
-- Blanks in the "Hourly Rate(Usd) column" were filled at random using K-Nearest Neighbors (KNN) imputation
+- Blanks in the "Hourly Rate(Usd) column" were filled at random using K-Nearest Neighbors (KNN) imputation.
-- Blanks in the "Rating column" were filled at random
+- Blanks in the "Rating column" were filled at random.
-- Blanks in the "Is Active column" were filled at random
+- Blanks in the "Is Active column" were filled at random.
-- Blanks in the "Client Satisfaction column" were filled at random
+- Blanks in the "Client Satisfaction column" were filled at random.

 ## Conclusion